tercen/asinh_operator/README.md

 `asinh`| numeric, output transformation per `row` and `col`.

 ##### Details
-Values are scaled first and then asinh tranfrmation is performed.
+Values are scaled first and then asinh transformation is performed.
 One data point per cell is required as input.
 ```r
 asinh(value/scale)
 ```
 A scale of 5 is recommended for cytof measurement and 150 for flowcyto measurements.

-if a NULL scaling value is used then then scaling factor is give by the cross-tab projection, the second factor in the `row` dimension indicates the scaling values.
+if a NULL scaling value is used then the scaling factor is give by the input cross-tab projection, the second factor defined in the `row` dimension indicates the scaling values to use per channel.

 #### References